tbee/podman-maven-plugin/README.md

 Prior to tagging any existing tags are removed using "podman rmi", ignoring any errors.

-The registry entry is where the image is pushed to, additional registries for pull only can be added using "registries".
-If you want to pull from the registry, set "pullFromRegistry" to true.
+The registry entry is where the image is pushed to, additional registries (for pull only) can be added using "registries".
+If you want to pull from the registry and need to login before building, set "pullFromRegistry" to true.